-The DoNotPay Advantage: Create a Cease and Desist letter Easily using the DoNotPay System
+Create a Cease and Desist Letter Using DoNotPay

 DoNotPay is a straightforward, reliable, and simple solution!
-The Cease and Desist letter by DoNotPay is a legal document that states that you will not pay any money if you violate this agreement.
-Upon receiving such a letter, DoNotPay will explain the facts of the case, demand retraction, issue a warning against making further comments, and force the accused to comply with the laws of their respective states.
-Upon your request, DoNotPay will draft the following letter on your behalf:
+The cease and desist letter by DoNotPay is a legal document that states that you will not pay any money if you violate this agreement.
+Upon receiving such a letter, DoNotPay will explain the facts of the case, demand retraction, issue a warning against making further comments, and request the accused to comply with the laws of their respective states.
+DoNotPay will draft the following letter on your behalf when you:

 2. Tell us about your situation:

 - Were the statements slander or libel?

 - What consequences have you suffered as a result of these statements?

 3. Based on your location, DoNotPay will immediately generate a formal demand letter on your behalf, with the most relevant state legislation regarding defamation.

 You can expect to receive a carefully worded cease and desist letter almost immediately!